 Live Below Your Means

 Buy what you can afford and less than that, if you can manage it.
 Keep money aside.
 Keep peace.
 The home should serve you, not the other way around.
-A modest place with a full pantry is richer than a McMansion with chandeliers and unpaid bills.
+A modest place with a full pantry is richer than a mansion with chandeliers and unpaid bills.
 Don't let pride write checks your future can't cash.

 Don’t Ignore the Disclosures

 The seller tells you what they know.
 What they’re legally required to say.
 Mold in the attic.
 Water in the crawlspace.
 A hairline crack that came after the last hurricane.
-It’s all there, written plain—if you care to look.
-Many don’t.
-They skim.
-They trust.
-They fall in love with the porch swing or the smell of fresh paint.
-But love doesn’t stop a foundation from shifting or a roof from leaking.
+It’s all there, written in the disclosure—if you care to look.

 It’s better to walk away from a deal than to limp away from a mistake.
+Read this if you need tips on how to do that.

 Think Long Term

+Don’t buy for the moment.
+The moment will pass.
+The granite countertops, the LED fixtures, the deal that feels urgent—these are traps if you don’t look ahead.
 Look five years out.
 Ten.
 Will the stairs still suit your knees?
-Will the neighborhood grow or shrink?
-Will the land hold its value when the world turns and changes, as it always does?
+Will the neighborhood grow or will it shrink?
+Will the land hold its value if the world changes, as it always does?

 Final Word